The peripheral route to persuasion occurs when a person is influenced by cues in a message rather than the message itself.

 In the next scene his is blow-drying and styling his crown and looking quite happy with his super handsomeness self in the mirror.
 Then his girlfriend approaches from behind and gives him a warm and affectionate embrace.

 She is stunningly attractive and is also quite happy with his handsomeness.
 She rubs her fingers through his lustrous and well-styled hair right before they are seen leaving for a glamorous night out.

-This type of commercial relies on the attractiveness of the models in the ad to persuade viewers to purchase the shampoo.
+This type of commercial relies on the attractiveness of the models in the ad to persuade and influence viewers to purchase the shampoo.
 There is no information about the shampoo itself, other than if you use it, you too will be handsome and have a beautiful girlfriend.

 5. Muscles in Protein Shake Commercials

 Summary: Muscular men are used to sell protein shakes as a visual cue for the idealized identity that the product promises.

 Working out is strenuous and burns a lot of calories.
 Your body needs a lot of nutrition if you are serious about getting in tip-top shape.
 For those interested in building muscle mass, it is well-known that this requires a lot of protein.

 Enter the protein shake industry.
 Go to any health-food store or gym, and you will see lots of brands that offer protein powder.
 The commercials for this product often involve scenes of very muscular men and women in the gym working-out.

 They are lifting more weight and jumping higher than most of us can imagine.
 Some ads may also include a few words from an MMA star or famous Olympic champion.
 They endorse the brand because it helped them achieve greatness, and you can too.